 According to what the angel said, "there should be time no longer", or as the margin reads, "no more delay."
 Thus, it seems clear that at any time since 1844 the end could have come.
 In a certain sense "time" is the result of sin, in that it is a little space between two eternities and would never have come into being except because of sin.
 Therefore it can be said that since the year 1844, it has been the plan of Heaven that sin should be no more.
 Such a thing could not have happened at any time previous to 1844, for it was necessary for the longest time prophecy, and the last time prophecy, to be fulfilled.
-It was not possible for any previous generation to enter into the requisite understanding since the truth of the sanctuary was not yet known.
+It was not possible for any previous generation to enter into the necessary understanding since the truth of the sanctuary was not yet known.

 It would seem clear that in the Divine plan, the 2300 days or years would provide sufficient time for the outworking of sin before the whole universe, and to convince all of its terrible results.
 From the time of the cross at Calvary to the year 1844 millions of people would have had a chance to hear something of the life and work and saving grace of Christ.
-But the basic problem remained the same, namely sin!
+But the basic problem remains the same, namely sin!

-Thus as long as sin remained, the "prince of this world" really held man in his domain and the heart of man continued to be "desperately wicked".
-Christ certainly did "bruise" the head of the serpent but the serpent was not dead by any means, and to all intents and purposes still reigned in the heart of man.
+As long as sin remains, the "prince of this world" really held man in his domain and the heart of man continues to be "desperately wicked".
+Christ certainly did "bruise" the head of the serpent but the serpent is not dead by any means, and to all intents and purposes still reigns in the hearts of man.

 This cannot be conceived as God's plan.
 Jesus came to bring an end to transgression.
-Before He was born it was proclaimed, "Thou shalt call his name Jesus: for he shall save his people from their sins" (Matt.
+Before He was born it was proclaimed, "Thou shalt call His name Jesus: for He shall save His people from their sins" (Matt.
 1:21).